RuntimeError123/hass-mc66c/README.md

 to record the energy consumption for the district heating (which we call 'stadsverwarming' in Dutch) in my home.
 The meter is not connected to the smart meter in my home, nor it has a serial port which I am able to connect a home automation solution to.
-There are no connectors visable.
+There are no connectors visible.
 This script uses an infrared read/write head to communicate with the meter.
 Because the meter is battery powered, this will eventually drain the battery.
 According to the Kamstrup Multical 66C meter manual the normal battery life of the main battery